 Our products and technologies require an extraordinary team.
 A team that will mold tomorrow’s technologies while deploying today’s best.
 We are an intrinsically motivated team that has a passion for solving problems and empowering each other every day to develop our skills, knowing that there is always room for growth.

-- You will own the design, selection, implementation, and troubleshooting of instrumentation and controls (I&C) systems for rocket engine test cells, GSE or component testing.
+- You will own the design, selection, implementation, and troubleshooting of instrumentation and controls (I&C) systems for rocket engine test cells, GSE, or component testing

-- You will generate work instructions for non-electrical technicians and engineers for installation and maintenance of I&C systems
+- You will generate work instructions for non-electrical technicians and engineers for the installation and maintenance of I&C systems

 - You will own the specification and purchase of instrumentation and controls hardware

 - You will generate electrical schematics for I&C systems and how it integrates into the larger DAQ system

 - You will perform end-to-end uncertainty analysis to guide component selection and system design